magento/devdocs/guides/v1.0/frontend-dev-guide/templates/template-email.md

 Any templates configured in the Magento Admin take precedence over default or theme-based templates.

 1. In the Magento Admin, navigate to **MARKETING** > Communications > **Email Templates**
-2. Click the **Add New Template** button.
+2. Click **Add New Template**.
 3. If you want to use a default template as a starting point, in the **Load default template** section, choose the template and click the **Load Template** button.
-The path to the configuration settings for each default template appears in the **Currently Used For** field in the Template Information section.
-Make note of this path, because you will need it later when you configure this new template to be used instead of the default template.
+The path to the configuration settings for each default template displays in the **Currently Used For** field in the Template Information section.<br>
+Make note of this path because you will need it later when you configure this new template to be used instead of the default template.
     <br><img src="{{site.baseurl}}common/images/email_create_template.png" alt="New template creation page with loaded default template" width="70%" height="70%"/>

 4. In **Template Name**, enter a name to identify the template in the Magento Admin.